robbinjanssen/home-assistant-omnik-inverter/README.md

 ### Thanks

-Special thank you to [@klaasnicolaas](https://github.com/klaasnicolaas) for taking this component to the next level 🚀 and [@relout](https://github.com/relout) for testing 👍
+Special thank you to [@klaasnicolaas](https://github.com/klaasnicolaas) for taking this integration to the next level 🚀 and [@relout](https://github.com/relout) for testing 👍

 ## References